The Breakdown Between Workgroups

 However, with the advent of powerful, heavily customizable platforms like Salesforce, we talk to many companies with a slightly different problem.
 They already have the systems they need in place.
 Unfortunately, these systems don’t talk to one another, creating silos in the organizations and cutting down on collaboration between teams.
 In the long run, this disconnect breeds inefficiency and halts the flow of data through the organization.

-These companies have entirely valid reasons that they can’t just put everything into one package – they’re going to have to move forward with multiple systems in place, sometimes used by different workgroups, sometimes by the same workgroup.
+These companies have entirely valid reasons that they can’t just put everything into one package.
+They have to move forward with multiple systems in place, sometimes used by different workgroups, sometimes by the same workgroup.
 These combinations look all different ways and often involve hybrid ecosystems of enterprise software, off-the-shelf packages, and custom software.

 So how do they remediate this issue and cohesively connect their systems?
 This brings us to the topic of custom integrations.